Welcome PBI Climate Alliance 2025!

 Polar Bears International is the only organization dedicated solely to wild polar bears.
 We know polar bears – their habitat, their ecology, their threats – and are recognized leaders in their conservation.
 Our mission is to conserve polar bears and the Arctic sea ice they depend on.
 Through media, science, and advocacy, we work to inspire people to care about the Arctic, the threats to its future, and the connection between this remote region and our global climate.
 Since 1992, PBI has worked to sustain a future for polar bears across the Arctic.
 Leading polar bear scientists guide our research efforts and inform our policy decisions.

 Our field base in Churchill provides a platform for applied research, outreach and education, and global broadcasts from a remote area on the front lines of climate change.
-Churchill will always be our home - Polar Bears International was born on a Tundra Buggy - but we were so thrilled to get to expand our interpretive presence to test a new pop up center - Polar Bears International Ice House, in Svalbard, Norway, during the summer Arctic cruise season last year.
-There we have the unique opportunity to continue to share the polar bear story and shed light on one of the most vulnerable times of a polar bear’s life cycle and our maternal den monitoring program.
+Churchill will always be our home - Polar Bears International was born on a Tundra Buggy - but we were so thrilled in 2023 to expand our interpretive presence to a pop up center - Polar Bears International Ice House - in Svalbard, Norway, during Arctic cruise seasons.
+There we have the unique opportunity to continue to share the polar bear story, as well as shed light on one of the most vulnerable times of a polar bear’s life cycle (mums and cubs) and our maternal den monitoring program.

 We encourage you to watch the "Polar Bears International – About Us" video below and discuss with your team whether you might find it useful in your AAC interpretive space!
 AND you can find additional videos AACs have used in their interpretive spaces here as well (also in your AAC Toolbox).